whcpumpkin/Demand-driven-navigation/README.md

 This repo is the official implementation of NeurIPS 2023 paper, [Demand-driven Navigation](https://arxiv.org/abs/2309.08138)

+## News
+An extended version of DDN, [Multi-Object Demand-driven Navigation](https://sites.google.com/view/moddn) has been received as a poster by NeurIPS2024.

 ## TODOs (Under Development):
 - [x] README
 - [x] Instruction Dataset